SystematicSkid/gtfo-pa/README.md

 3. Find 'GTFO' in the Mumble Plugins list and enable it.
 4. Enable 'Link to Game and Transmit Position' and 'PA' in the Mumble Plugins settings.
 5. Start GTFO and enjoy!

+### Automatic Installation
+1. Download the latest gtfo.mumble_plugin file from the [Releases] page.
+2. Double click the gtfo.mumble_plugin file or use the 'Install Plugin' button in the Mumble Plugins settings.
+3. Find 'GTFO' in the Mumble Plugins list and enable it.
 ---

 ## Configuration